Here’s Why You Can’t Miss Disney Holiday Party

 Enjoy the extras

-To make this extra ticket worth your while Disney offers lots of special treats, including rolling out different characters and specially theme parades and shows.
+To make the party tickets worth their price Disney offers lots of special treats, including rolling out rarely seen characters and specially theme parades and shows.

 Note: We visited before Frozen made it’s debut.
-I’m certain the movies characters and theming probably play a big role in this event these days at both parks.
+I’m certain the movies characters and theming probably play a big role in the Christmas event these days at both parks.

 Don’t forget the rides